Are your BMW door locks not working correctly?

 Ok, that's great, but, what's the deal with my door locks?

 Most problems are either the door lock actuator assembly or the GM5 module.
 Sometimes the problem is hard to determine.
-For some reason, GM5 problems occur with unlocking much more often than locking.
+For some reason, GM5 problems occur with unlocking much, much, more often than locking.
 Here are a few tell tale signs for determining which is the faulty part.
-This comes from many of my GM5 repair customers.

 4-door - all 4 doors fail to unlock -> GM5